 This might seem pretty regimented for a child, but you’d be surprised how much enjoyment and security children can get from knowing ahead of time what will happen next.
-This is very good for their sense of self-control and discipline, too.
+Controllable situations help kids learn self control.
+This is also very good for their sense of self-control and self-discipline, too.
 Goal setting has been shown by psychologists to be a major factor in developing self-control.
 (Source: Psychology Today)

 The Key to Self-Control in Children is Emotional Regulation